legend-exp/g4simple/README.md

 (see also the python package [particle](https://pypi.org/project/Particle/)), positions, energies, etc.

+Other macro commands: see the example run.mac, or run g4simple and type "help" and choose the g4simple option.
+Note: more commands become available after setting a physics list.

 Visualization: uses avaialable options in your G4 build (see example vis.mac).

 Postprocessing: you will want to postprocess the output to apply the detector